fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 ## Different OSs propositions

 The research effect is presented below.
-8 systems were considered:
+8 systems were considered

 * Zephyr
 * Xous